rbergm/PostBOUND/docs/source/core/databases.rst

 databases.

 The :class:`~postbound.db.DatabasePool` is used to keep track of active database connections.
-It is mostly used to quickly get :class:`~postbound.db.Database` instances for the currently active database system.
+It is mostly used to quickly get :class:`~postbound.Database` instances for the currently active database system.
 Throughout PostBOUND's source code you will frequently see the following pattern in function signatures: ``db: Optional[Database] = None``.
 If no database is provided, the current database is inferred from the database pool.
 This allows you to just safe some typing.
 You can also use :func:`~postbound.db.current_database` to retrieve the active database instance, provided that there is